Uber Faces Lawsuit Indicating Driver Raped Passenger After Using Wife’s Account

 Uber Faces Lawsuit Indicating Driver Raped Passenger After Using Wife's Account

-The rideshare service Uber faces a lawsuit by a Florida woman who says she was raped by a man driving under his wife’s account.
+The rideshare service Uber faces a disturbing lawsuit brought by a Florida woman, who indicates that she was raped by a man providing rides through the popular app under an account that was only authorized for his wife, alleging that facial recognition and other technology could have prevented the attack.

 The complaint (PDF) was filed in Miami-Dade County Circuit Court on July 1, by a woman identified only as I.J.R. to protect her anonymity.